 Kim Young-ho, president of Omron Electronics Korea, echoed the same sentiment.
 “The 5G autonomous robot is an innovative case where cutting-edge technologies have been applied to overcome the crisis caused by the coronavirus,” he said.
 “The collaboration between Omron Electronics Korea and SK Telecom will serve as a great example showing how businesses can contribute to resolving social issues.”

-Benefits of 5G-powered robot for responding to coronavirus
+Benefits of the 5G-powered robot for responding to coronavirus

 It will reduce the workloads of people who are performing monitoring duties amid the COVID-19 pandemic